Uniformizing complex ODEs and applications: Renormalization in the exceptional divisor

 Given (a segment of) a trajectory $l_p$ of $\mathcal{H}$ (resp. $l_p^{\theta}$ of $\mathcal{H}^{\theta}$), we are interested in the value of the integral $\int_{l_p} dT$ (resp. $\int_{l_p^{\theta}} dT$).
-To investigate the behavior of this integral, it is clear that the singularities of $\tilf_{\infty}$ will pose further difficulties.
+To investigate the behavior of this integral, it is clear that the singularities of $\tilf$ on $\Delta_{\infty}$ will pose further difficulties.
 Thus it is natural to begin with (segments of) trajectories of $\mathcal{H}$ (resp. $\mathcal{H}^{\theta}$) that remain away from the corresponding singular set.
-For this let $W$ be a sufficiently small open neighborhood of the singular set of $\tilf$ on $\Delta_{\infty}$.
+In order to do it, let $W$ be a sufficiently small open neighborhood of the singular set of $\tilf$ on $\Delta_{\infty}$.
 Let $l_p$ (resp. $l_p^{\theta}$) be (a segment of) a trajectory of $\calh$ (resp. $\calh^{\theta}$).
 We can now state one of our main results.
 Despite our $3$-dimensional setting, the reader will immediately check that this result holds in arbitrary dimensions (as it is always the case in the present section).